MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Methodology

+Most generative models, including modern Transformer-based or diffusion-based architectures, are subject to a fixed maximum sequence length.
+For instance, Stable Audio Open\,(SAO)~\citep{evans2025stable} has a receptive window of 47 seconds.
+Consequently, to generate a multi-minute music, we often need multiple inference passes.
+Maintaining structural integrity over extended durations is therefore a challenge for long-form generation.
+Moreover, conventional SAG models are typically trained on short audio clips and assume the continuous presence of a vocal signal.
+These models may fail when tasked with generating songs that include instrumental, non-vocal sections.

+To overcome this challenge, we employ a multi-pass inference strategy guided by a structure plan $S$, as illustrated in Figure~\ref{SAG_variants}(d).
+Instead of attempting to synthesize the entire track at once, our MIDI-SAG generates the accompaniment in finite-duration, overlapping windows.
+To ensure seamless transitions between these windows, we utilize an audio outpainting technique where the final (or first) seconds of the previous (subsequent) segment serve as an acoustic prefix (postfix) for the next pass.
+For each window, the model is provided with the time-varying conditions (e.g., beats and chord) corresponding to the specific segment to serve as the symbolic roadmap for generation.
+Moreover, we propose the following two techniques for better long-range coherence.

-\yang{ \emph{Section-anchored slicing} is designed to maintain structural integrity across the discrete segments, or \emph{windows}, required by our latent diffusion backbones.
-Rather than slicing audio at arbitrary time intervals, we align each generation window with song section boundaries.
-By anchoring a window at the start of a functional section (e.g., verse, chorus, bridge), the model learns to synthesize transitions that respect the song's architectural layout, using the preceding section's audio as a reference for the current generation. }
+\emph{Section-anchored slicing}: Rather than slicing at arbitrary time points, we segment a song into multiple windows according to the structure plan $S$, which is a sequence of segments, each defined by a section label $l_i$ (from $L$) and its corresponding temporal boundaries $[t^{start}_i, t^{end}_i]$ (from $M$).
+These labels categorize sections of the song into functional units such as intro, verse.
+By anchoring a window at the start of a functional section, the model learns to synthesize transitions that respect the song's architectural layout, using the preceding section's audio as a reference for the current generation.

-\yang{ \emph{Backward continuation} addresses the ``cold start'' problem during instrumental intros, where the absence of vocal pitch signals leads to impoverished conditioning.
-During training, if a target window begins with an intro, we replace the reference audio with a subsequent verse section with a 50\% probability.
-This strategy encourages the model to maintain stylistic and harmonic consistency across the entire track, effectively allowing the tonal characteristics of the main song body to inform the preceding instrumental sections. }
+\emph{Backward outpainting} addresses the ``cold start'' problem during instrumental intros, where the absence of vocal pitch signals leads to impoverished conditioning.
+During training, if a target window begins with an intro, we replace the reference audio with the subsequent vocal section with a 50\% probability.
+This strategy encourages the model to maintain stylistic and harmonic consistency across the entire track, effectively allowing the tonal characteristics of the main song body to inform the preceding instrumental sections.